Rome: Total War: Critical reviews

 Computer Games Magazine named Rome: Total War the fifth-best computer game of 2004.
 The editors wrote, "If there's a magic formula for how to make a great strategy game, Creative Assembly has it down pat."
 The editors of Computer Gaming World nominated Rome as their 2004 "Strategy Game of the Year (Real-Time)", although it lost to Warhammer 40,000: Dawn of War.
 It was nominated for GameSpot's year-end "Best Graphics, Technical" award.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Rome: Total War with "Strategy Game of the Year", along with receiving nominations for "Outstanding Innovation in Computer Gaming" and outstanding achievement in "Original Musical Composition", "Sound Design" and "Online Gameplay".

 Sequel

-On 2 July 2012, The Creative Assembly announced the development of Total War: Rome II as the next edition of the Total War series.
+On July 2, 2012, The Creative Assembly announced the development of Total War: Rome II as the next edition of the Total War series.
 Rome II became its successor on 3 September 2013 when it was released, featuring gameplay during the time of the Roman Republic and Empire, a larger campaign map, as well as a number of game mechanics both new and carried over from previous Total War entries.

 Remaster

-On March 25, 2021, 16 and a half years since its initial release, a remastered edition named Total War: Rome Remastered was announced.
+On March 25, 2021, 16 and a half years after its initial release, a remastered edition named Total War: Rome Remastered was announced.
 It would feature improved visuals, additional factions and a modernized interface; and cover the original game and all expansions.
-Developed by Feral Interactive, the remaster was released on April 29 the same year.
+Developed by Feral Interactive, the remaster was released on April 29 of the same year.
 The reception was positive with reviews stating that the remastered edition was the best way to play Rome: Total War today, but that the game mechanics felt outdated compared to more recent releases in the Total War series.

 Like the original game, the remaster supports modding.
-Among the most notable, Imperial Surrectum made by the mod developers behind mods Rome: Total Realism and Roma Surrectum for the original game.
+Among the most notable, Imperium Surrectum made by the mod developers behind mods Rome: Total Realism and Roma Surrectum for the original game.